Back to the lexicon

 What is the Customer Satisfaction Score (CSAT)?

-The CSAT is a metric that measures customer satisfaction with a product, service, or specific interaction.
-It is determined through short surveys in which customers rate their satisfaction on a scale of 1 to 5 or 1 to 10.
-The resulting value is expressed as a percentage of positive responses.
+The Customer Satisfaction Score (CSAT) is a metric that measures customer satisfaction with a specific interaction — after a support contact, a purchase, or an onboarding step.
+It is determined through short surveys sent directly after the interaction and expressed as a percentage of positive responses.

-CSAT answers one single but decisive question: “How satisfied were you with your experience today?” – direct, measurable, and immediately actionable.
+CSAT answers one single but decisive question: “How satisfied were you with your experience today?” — direct, measurable, and immediately actionable for your team.

-Customers who give 4 or 5 stars in a CSAT survey are significantly more likely to recommend a company to others.
-Word-of-mouth remains one of the most cost-effective acquisition channels.
+Customers who give 4 or 5 stars are significantly more likely to recommend a company to others.
+Word-of-mouth remains one of the most cost-effective acquisition channels — and your CSAT controls it directly.

 Measurement is done through short surveys immediately after an interaction — via email, in-app, chat, or SMS.
 Customers rate their experience on a scale (usually 1–5 or 1–10).